 Origin and history

-Rose geranium, or Pelargonium graveolens , is a plant native to South Africa, now cultivated in many warm regions of the world, notably in Madagascar, Egypt, and on Réunion Island.
-Its name comes from the Greek word pelargos , meaning "stork," referring to the shape of its fruits.
-From the 19th century onward, its fragrant leaves have been used to extract a precious essential oil with a floral, rosy scent.
+Rose geranium, or Pelargonium graveolens, is a plant native to South Africa, now cultivated in many warm regions around the world, including Madagascar, Egypt, and Réunion Island.
+Its name comes from the Greek word pelargos, meaning "stork," in reference to the shape of its fruit.
+Since the 19th century, its fragrant leaves have been used to extract a precious essential oil with a floral, rosy scent.
 Highly prized in perfumery, rose geranium is also known for its balancing and purifying properties.